mrd0x/secblog/src/pages/microsoft-teams-abuse/index.md

 featuredImage: './teams.png'
 ---

-UPDATED: With the announcment that Microsoft allows users outside of an organization to message users, I revisited Teams and added new techniques<!-- end -->.
+UPDATED: With the announcment that MS Teams allows users outside of an organization to message users, I revisited Teams and added new techniques<!-- end -->.

 # Gathering Information From An Email Or Number